2015 Colombian landslide

-On May 18, 2015 a major landslide hit the town of Salgar, in Antioquia, Colombia.
-At least 78 people died in the disaster, making it the deadliest single-event disaster in Colombia since the 1999 Armenia, Colombia earthquake.
+The 2015 Salgar landslide was a landslide that struck the municipality of Salgar in Colombia on May 18, 2015.
+The landside was triggered by heavy rains that fell on the watershed of the Libordiana stream, and resulted in around 100 deaths and the destruction of portions of the residential area of Salgar.
+While the government of Colombia and several international agencies provided aid to the area following the landslide, the long-term efforts to restore the area to its pre-landslide state have been the subject of sociological study to determine its effectiveness in reducing the vulnerability of the area to such a disaster.

 Background

 Colombia's rugged terrain and seismic activity make the country susceptible to natural disasters.
 From 1975 to 2015, there were about 150 serious disasters, which killed a total of 32,000 people.
 Flooding in the mountains is not uncommon, and occasionally leads to serious landslides.
 From 2010 to 2011, a series of floods and landslides killed 1,374 people and destroyed more than 100,000 homes.

+Environmental context

+The disaster was caused by extreme rainfall that fell on the already steep terrain of the Andes mountains, leading to a “monumental” outpouring of debris and mud.
+The land is naturally predisposed to these types of events in the Libordiana watershed.
+Therefore, the geological elements of the area, combined with the lack of early warning systems for authorities in the area, led to the high casualty rate during this flood event.

 Landslide

 On May 18, 2015 a landslide occurred in La Libordiana region of Colombia.
 At around 3 a.m., the landslide went through the Salgar municipality in Antioquia Department.
 The landslide occurred after days of rain in the mountains above the town.
 The Libordiana River, a tributary of the Cauca River that runs through Salgar, then flooded upstream and triggered the landslide.
 The imminent danger was not apparent since the flooding occurred in a forested region where few people live.

 A survivor remarked: "People were just screaming everywhere, and I ran to help, but the river was impassable, and all the bridges were covered."
 Another said "We ran outside to the road and went into the chapel, and the lights went out and we were in the dark.
 Then we looked with flashlights and saw that everything was gone."
 The force of the landslide destroyed houses and ripped limbs from victims' bodies.
 According to Salgar mayor Olga Eugenia Osorio, the town of Santa Margarita, one of four towns that lies within the Salgar municipality, was "erased from the map."